There are so many interconnecting factors that influence children’s eating behaviours – it is not all down to the parents.

 Packed lunches provide a unique connection between the school, parent and child.
 They allow for open communication between the parent and child about food preferences.
 Studies have found that children have more control over the content of their packed lunch than the parents!
 (Elsevier 2018).

-But we all know how fussy children can be…!
+We all know how fussy children can be…!

 The likelihood of a food being offered this much depends on the parents’ preferences and whether it is something they regularly have in the house.
 Whereas having meals outside the home, like school meals, exposes children to different dietary patterns and ingredient combinations.

 The parental role in food choices is complex and puts a lot of responsibility on their shoulders.
-Research shows they should exert some control over their child’s dietary choices but should not go as far as to restrict any foods.
+Research shows they should exert some control over their child’s dietary choices, but should not go as far as to restrict any foods.
 Restriction has been scientifically proven to promote excessive consumption of the same food later in life, which often causes excessive weight gain.

 To find out how the Dinner Money module can help your school, call us on 02380 016563.